NuevoFoundation/workshops/content/english/sql_workshop/activity10/_index.md

 {{< youtube UCxPAE0xw3I >}}

-## Return the Legendary Totems of Fun to The Dear Leader
+## Return the Legendary Totems of Fun to The Leader

 You have successfully found both Legendary Totems of Fun!
-The Dear Leader thanks you for finding their lost treasure.
+The Leader thanks you for finding their lost treasure.

-### The Dear Leader also reveals a secret:
+### The Leader also reveals a secret:
 {{%notice info%}}
 The Legendary Totems of Fun cannot unleash their full potential until they are merged together.
 They can only be merged together by the "Inventor".